stefanv/mentat.za.net/source/_posts/2012-10-15-replicable-super-resolution-paper.markdown

 ---

 While I loved the topic of my PhD, I had to take a break after staring at that problem for several years.
-Thereafter, I got side-tracked by [several](http://github.com/scipy) [other](http://scikit-image.org) [projects](http://dipy.org), and never got around to publishing a paper on [my dissertation][thesis].
+Thereafter, I was side-tracked by [several](http://github.com/scipy) [other](http://scikit-image.org) [projects](http://dipy.org), and never got around to publishing a paper on [my dissertation][thesis].